xz2623/Summary/README.md

 ### Group Project
 - [customer_recovery](https://github.com/xz2623/customer_recovery): This folder contains the deliverables(code) for Jetta, a separate sub-brand of the Volkswagen Group, where we attempted to reacquire customers who have visited physical stores but haven't made a purchase by in-depth data analyses and machine learning solutions.
-- conducted data cleaning and preparation, and exploratory data analysis on available customer data provided by our vendors, including
+- Conducted data cleaning and preparation, and exploratory data analysis on available customer data provided by our vendors, including
 	- customer data of activities at the physical stores, test driving, conversation topics, expressed interests, etc.
  	- customer data of behaviors on a Chinese automobile community app, including surveys, favorite lists, etc.
 - aggregated the data at the level of each visitor and built a viable ML model that predicts how likely each customer is to be re-acquired.